pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 It's a self-contained Scheme development environment.
 Everything is in one HTML file, which will work in any modern browser.{{{i.e., not Internet Explorer.
 Sorry.}}}

 Fronkensteen will work fine when loaded from a local disk.
-No server needed!
+No server needed.
+No fooling around with CORS configurations.

-It can also be put on a web server, copied onto a thumb drive, emailed... use your imagination!
+It could also be put on a web server, copied onto a thumb drive, emailed, used inside a native app framework such as Electron or Cordova... use your imagination.

 The emphasis in Fronkensteen is on pragmatism, not theoretical purity.
-The goal is to have something that makes it easy to write apps, which means solid interfaces to the underlying JavaScript/CSS/HTML world, even if that involves some things that an advocate of pure functional programming might look at with a suspicious eye.
+The goal was to have something that makes it easy to write apps, which means solid and straightforward interfaces to the underlying JavaScript/CSS/HTML world, even if that involves things that an advocate of pure functional programming might look at with a suspicious eye.

 # Why?

 Those of us of a certain age have fond memories of using computers where you could just sit down, write some code, run it, debug it, and save it for future use.
 No external editors.
 No toolchains.
 No servers.
 It's an incredibly liberating and low-friction way of exploring the world of code.
 Sadly, those days appeared to be gone forever.
 The closest modern equivalent would probably be JavaScript (built into every modern browser) but doing anything really interesting with that requires using not one, but three languages (HTML, JavaScript, and CSS).
-It also requires an external editor, and perhaps a running web server.
+Also, JavaScript, though powerful and ubiquitous, is never going to win any beauty contests.
+Working with JavaScript also requires an external editor, and perhaps even a running web server if you want to dynamically load resources.
 Not ideal.
 Fronkensteen is entirely contained in a single file.
 There's *nothing* extra to install for basic use.

 # Where Do I Get It?